 In conformity with U.S. GAAP, goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that an impairment might exist.
-The Company performs impairment reviews for its reporting units using a fair-value method based on management's judgments and assumptions or third party valuations.
+The Company performs impairment reviews for its four reporting units using a fair-value method based on management's judgments and assumptions or third party valuations.
 The Company is subject to financial statement risk to the extent the carrying amount of a reporting unit exceeds its fair value.
-The impairment testing performed by the Company at June 30, 2011 indicated that the estimated fair value of each reporting unit exceeded its corresponding carrying value, including goodwill and as such, no impairment existed at that time.
-While the Company believes its judgments and assumptions were reasonable, different assumptions, economic factors and/or market indicators could change the estimated fair values of the Company's reporting units and, therefore, impairment charges could be required in the future.
+Based upon the goodwill impairment review completed at the end of fiscal 2012, it was determined that the goodwill for one of the Company's reporting units was fully impaired.
+The fair value for each of the remaining reporting units at June 30, 2012 significantly exceeded the carrying value and therefore goodwill was not impaired.
+See Note D for additional discussion of the fiscal 2012 impairment charge.